 The term tries to imply the magnified image that will be projected onto the sensor of the camera.
-The difference between the size of the object and the image are termed as magnification.
+The difference between the size of the object and the image is termed as magnification.
 For instance, magnification is termed 1:4 or 0.25X when the object that is being viewed is 25% smaller than the image that’s being made in the camera’s sensor.
-Higher the magnification capabilities of a camera, its ability to fit a smaller body into the frame also increases.
+The higher the magnification capabilities of a camera, its ability to fit a smaller body into the frame also increases.

 Magnification is controlled by just two lens properties: the focal length and the focusing distance.
 A lens’s magnification capabilities are directly proportional to the closest distance it can focus on.
 This is completely logical as the closer an object gets the larger it becomes to appear.
-Better magnification is achieved by a lens with longer focal length.
+Better magnification is achieved by a lens with a longer focal length.
 The least distance needed to focus may also be the same.

 Proper macro lenses have the ability to present the image onto a camera sensor in the same size as the real body it’s also known as 1:1 or 1.0X macro.
 Only when the 1:1 condition is met a lens can be termed as a macro lens.
 Many times, in a general sense, close-up photographs (till the magnification range of 1:10) are also termed as “macro”.